Tensor ideals of abelian type and quantum groups: Finite groups

 as $\cJ_i^\lambda$ (with $i\in\mN\cup\{\infty\}$ and $\lambda\in\mP^1(\bk)$) and $\cJ_\infty=\cN$, except that $\cJ_1^\lambda$ only exists if $\lambda\in\mP^1(\mF_2)$.
 We actually slightly adapted notation for convenience below, as $\cJ_0^\lambda$ for us is denoted by $\cJ_1^\lambda$ in \cite{CF}, for $\lambda\not\in\mP(\mF_2)$.
 Moreover, by \cite[Theorem~6.1.2]{CF} they all admit abelian envelopes, which are $\Rep C_2^2$, $\Rep C_2$, $\Rep\alpha_2 $, $\Ver_4$, $\Vecc$ or $\Vecc_{\mZ}$.

-It turns out that \eqref{themap} is `almost' a bijection. \begin{prop} For $\Rep C_2^2$, the function \eqref{themap} is a surjection such that all fibres are singletons, except that one fibre has the cardinality of $\bk$. \end{prop} \begin{proof} It follows for instance from \cite[Theorem~6.1.2]{CF} that only the ideals $\cJ_\infty^\lambda$ and $J_\infty$ map to the same thick tensor ideal.
+It turns out that $\Upsilon$ in \eqref{themap} is `almost' a bijection. \begin{prop} For $\Rep C_2^2$, the map $\Upsilon$ in \eqref{themap} is a surjection such that all fibres are singletons, except that one fibre has the cardinality of $\bk$. \end{prop} \begin{proof} It follows for instance from \cite[Theorem~6.1.2]{CF} that only the ideals $\cJ_\infty^\lambda$ and $J_\infty$ map to the same thick tensor ideal.
 Next, we prove surjectivity.

 It follows from the tensor product rules, see for instance \cite[Lemma~6.2.1]{CF}, that proper thick tensor ideals can be parametrised by all functions

 where only elements of $\mP^1(\mF_2)$ are allowed to be sent to $1$.
 For such a function, the indecomposable objects in the corresponding thick tensor ideal are all $A_m(\lambda)$ for $m\le f(\lambda)$.
 For such an ideal to be prime, we require $f(\lambda)=\infty$ for all but one $\lambda$.
 The corresponding thick tensor ideal is then precisely $\Ob(\cJ^\lambda_{f(\lambda)})$. \end{proof}